Glucose-1-phosphate guanylyltransferase

-Thus, the two substrates of this enzyme are GTP and alpha-D-glucose 1-phosphate, whereas its two products are diphosphate and GDP-glucose.
+The enzyme characterised from mast cell tumors combines guanosine triphosphate and glucose 1-phosphate to give GDP-glucose, with pyrophosphate (PP_{i}) as a byproduct.
+In Streptomyces venezuelae this reaction is part of the biosynthetic pathway to trehalose 6-phosphate.

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing nucleotide groups (nucleotidyltransferases).
+This enzyme is a transferase, specifically one transferring phosphorus-containing nucleotide groups (nucleotidyltransferases).
 The systematic name of this enzyme class is GTP:alpha-D-glucose-1-phosphate guanylyltransferase.
 Other names in common use include GDP glucose pyrophosphorylase, and guanosine diphosphoglucose pyrophosphorylase.
-This enzyme participates in starch and sucrose metabolism.